luxonis/depthai-experiments/gen2-seq-num-sync/README.md

 # Gen2 Frames Sync

-This example demonstrates how to synchronise incoming frames using their sequence numbers.
+This example demonstrates how to synchronize incoming frames using their sequence numbers.
-This allows to display frames taken in exact same moment
+This allows displaying frames taken in exact same moment

 ## Demo